NeilJustice/FileArb/README.md

    [--random-letters]
 ```

-`file arb create-text-file` creates at a specified `--target` directory a file containing `--lines` number of lines each containing `--characters` number of `'0'` characters per line or random capital letter characters if `--random-letters` is specified.
+`file arb create-text-file` creates a text file at a specified `--target` directory containing `--lines` number of lines each containing `--characters` number of `'0'` characters per line or random capital letter characters if `--random-letters` is specified.

 ![create-text-file example on Linux](Screenshots/Linux/create-text-file-example.png)